Functional Collection Programming with Semi-Ring Dictionaries: Expressiveness for Databases

 \subsection{Nested Relational Calculus}

 Relational algebra does not allow nested relations; a relation in the first normal form (1NF) when none of the attributes is a set of elements~\cite{rel_codd}.
 Nested relational calculus allows attributes to be relations as well.
-In order to make the case more interesting, we consider a variant nested relational calculus with bag semantics and without difference operator, referred to as \nrcplus~\cite{incnrc}.
+In order to make the case more interesting, we consider \nrcplus~\cite{incnrc}, a variant of nested relational calculus with \textit{bag semantics} and without difference operator.

 Nested relations are represented as dictionaries mapping each row to their multiplicities.
 As the rows can contain other relations, the keys of the outer dictionary can also contain dictionaries.
+Figure~\ref{fig:nrc_ndql} shows the translation from positive nested relational calculus (without difference) to \lang.
+The explanation on the translation of its constructs can be found in the supplementary material.

 \begin{myexample}{4} Consider the !Variants! input, which contains top-level metadata for genomic variants and nested genotype information for every sample.
 Genotype calls denoting the number of alternate alleles in a sample.
 An example of the nested !Variants! input is as follows: